Skip to content

 boolean updateBatchById(Collection<T> entityList, int batchSize);

-Function Description: Updates records that meet specified conditions.
+Description: Updates records that match the specified conditions.

 Return Value: boolean, indicating whether the update operation was successful.